 The babirusa pig lives in forests and canebrakes near rivers and lakes in Indonesia's Sulawesi, Togian, Sula and Buru islands.
 Babi-rusa means pig-deer in Indonesian.
-Its upper tusks remind people of deer.
-One of the babirusa pigs' ancestors was hippos, not surprising when you look at its hairless, wrinkly, brownish-pink skin.
+Their upper tusks remind people of deer.

 Babirusa pig behavior and facts

 - Males have lower tusks like many other pigs.
 They sharpen them on trees and stones and use them when fighting other males.

 - Babirusa pigs also have curved, upper tusks that poke through the pig's upper snout and curve back toward its forehead.
 The upper tusks can grow to 12 inches long.
 Scientists believe they may be used to protect the male's face and eyes when it fights another male.

 - Females either lack or have very small upper tusks.
 Their tusks are usually brittle and loose in their sockets.

 - Babirusas do not root under the dirt for food like other pigs.
 As omnivores, their diet is broad: insects and larvae, fruit, such as mangos, and nuts, mushrooms and leaves.